I have always loved Adams County.

 Located in the southwestern portion of the state, Adams county is the least populous county in Iowa, containing just under 3700 people.
 It’s very rural, and is comprised of rolling hills and rich green fields.

-People still wave to you in the street, or raises an index finger in the ‘farmer’s wave’ as they pass by on a secondary road.
+People still wave to you in the street, or raise an index finger in the ‘farmer’s wave’ as they pass by on a secondary road.
 Going there is like travelling back in time about thirty years and catching the scent of my youth, before the cities began to swell and grow out into to the country areas I used to roam.

 In Adams County, the towns are smaller, more intimate.
 Many of the people there grew up together.
 They know each other; are familiar with one another.
 While in the modern era this might not be such a big deal, in pioneer times people relied heavily on each other for mutual aid and support.

 Pioneers often found themselves on the very edge of civilization.
 There were no cities or towns; the pioneers were there to build them.
 Sometimes the nearest settlement was several hours away, and travel could be difficult, to say the least.
 Your fellow settlers quickly became your best option.

 Your neighbors could give you a hand if you or one of your family got sick or hurt.
 They could provide companionship when you tired of talking to either your corn or your cow.
 You could barter items and labor back and forth when you couldn’t travel to town.
 Very rapidly, complex and close relationships formed between settlers in these frontier areas.

 The frontier could be a dangerous place, especially on farms.
 People got burned, cut, gored, trampled, and caught in machinery.
 A doctor had to be summoned in person, which meant that someone had to ride to town to bring them back, all the while hoping that they weren’t out tending to someone else.

 In the meantime, the injured person would have to wait.
 In an emergency, time is of the essence.
 You might need help right now, not three hours from now.
 In cases like this, your neighbor could help take care of you until the doctor arrived.